redrocket-ctf/redrocket_blog/_posts/2018-12-02-Pwn2Win-2018-Minishell.md

 #define PROT_SEM	0x8		/* page may be used for atomic ops */
 #define PROT_NONE	0x0		/* page can not be accessed */
 ```
 A PROT_SEM flag.
 Interesting.
-So setting rdx = 15 would work, we could read 3 more Bytes and overwrite our whole current shellcode + 3.
+So setting rdx = 15 would work, we could read 3 additional Bytes and overwrite our whole current shellcode + 3.
-Those additional 3 Bytes are sufficient to do a `jmp rsi`. from there on it is a piece of cake, with that space for shellcode available, we can read an arbitrary amount of shellcode into memory.
+Those additional 3 Bytes are sufficient to do a `jmp rsi`.
+From there on it is a piece of cake, with that much space available, we can read an arbitrary amount of shellcode into memory and finally get our flag.

 Full exploit code:
 ```python